TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   the case of smaller sample sizes?
 If you have a large sample, you may not care unless deviations are really severe.
 Outliers may be apparent.

-**Scale-location**: are residuals homoskedastic?
+**Scale-location**: are residuals homoscedastic?
 Or does residual magnitude change with fitted value?
 Outliers may be apparent.
 This plot shows the `sqrt(abs(residuals))` because this is less skewed than `abs(residuals)` for normally distributed.
 The scale values should bounce around 1.